GMOD/jbrowse-components/website/docs/tutorials/embed_linear_genome_view/03_assemblies.md

 ### Running the `jbrowse` command

-We can create a JBrowse CLI to create a JBrowse Web config file, which we can use to get the assembly for JBrowse Linear Genome View.
+We can use JBrowse CLI to create a JBrowse Web config file, which we can use to get the assembly for JBrowse Linear Genome View.
 We create a config file with an assembly (or add an assembly to an existing config file) with the `jbrowse add-assembly` command.
 Go ahead and run `jbrowse add-assembly --help`